trek-view/basecamp/_posts/2022-06-24-roll-level-of-gopro-photo-no-gpmd-part-1.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/GDtz_K6k-Dg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_It's important to note, the horizon/ground I'm standing on is fairly flat (more on why that is important later)._

-I have extracted frames at roughly (done by eye) 0 degrees, 45 degrees, 90 degrees, 135 degrees, 180 degrees, 225 degrees, 270 degrees, and 315 degrees.
+I have extracted frames at roughly (done by eye) at 0 degrees, 45 degrees, 90 degrees, 135 degrees, 180 degrees, 225 degrees, 270 degrees, and 315 degrees.

 You can see the timestamps I used to capture the frames in ffmpeg command;